hadityakumar/password_manager_mongodb/README.md

 # Password Manager
-## Using React + Vite framework
+## Using React + Vite framework + MongoDB database
-### Additionally used: react-toastify, tailwind-scrollbar, uuid webkits.
+### Additionally used: Express.js, react-toastify, tailwind-scrollbar, uuid, dotenv, body-parser and other packages.

-Saves the data on local storage.
+Saves the data on mongodb.

 Steps to Install:
-(Make sure yarn is installed on your machine)

 - yarn add
 - yarn dev

 ## To visit the website: https://hadityakumar.github.io/Password_Manager_Local/